Guide for deploying an xApp with xDevSM and examples of the effective usage of the xDevSM framework.

 # Adjust options for your deployment (real/simulated)

-A. Feraudo, S. Maxenti, A. Lacava, P. Bellavista, M. Polese, and T. Melodia, "xDevSM: Streamlining xApp Development With a Flexible Framework for O-RAN E2 Service Models," in Proceedings of the 18th ACM Workshop on Wireless Network Testbeds, Experimental evaluation & Characterization (WiNTECH), Washington, D.C., USA, November 2024. [pdf] [bibtex]
+A. Feraudo, S. Maxenti, A. Lacava, P. Bellavista, M. Polese, and T. Melodia, "xDevSM: Streamlining xApp Development With a Flexible Framework for O-RAN E2 Service Models," in Proceedings of ACM WiNTECH, Washington, D.C., USA, November 2024. [pdf]